code-kern-ai/refinery/README.md

 ## 🗺️ Roadmap
 Our goal is to provide you with an easy-to-use, yet powerful open-source tool, which helps you to build the best training data for your model.
 We'll focus on the following high-level tasks:
-- [ ] Further labeling task options in the area of NLP
-- [ ] Extensive user-, label- and data-management capabilities
-- [ ] Improving the developer experience continuously
+- [ ] Improving the developer experience continuously.
+We're currently working on a content library which will offer you a search-like experience when building heuristics.
+How cool is that? :)
-- [ ] Continuously making the whole system more efficient to provide you with realtime insights
-- [ ] Providing you with great content to learn more about data-centric AI and how to implement it in _refinery_
+- [ ] Growing into further fields of NLP like similarity learning
-- [ ] Integrations to your favorite ML frameworks and applications
+- [ ] Integrations to your favorite labelingtools, ML frameworks and applications

 You can find our short- to midterm feature plans in the [public roadmap](https://github.com/code-kern-ai/refinery/projects/1)